yashkdm987/EDA-Diwali-Sales-Analysis-Python/README.md

 ---
 <h2><a class="anchor" id="overview"></a>Overview</h2>

-- This project analyzes Diwali sales data to uncover customer purchasing behavior and key business trends.
+This project analyzes Diwali sales data to uncover customer purchasing behavior and key business trends.
 A complete analytics workflow was developed using Python for data cleaning, exploratory analysis, and visualization to identify high-performing product categories, customer segments, and regional sales patterns, enabling data-driven marketing and inventory strategies.

+---
+<h2><a class="anchor" id="project-learning"></a>project-learning</h2>

+-Performed data cleaning and manipulation

+-Performed exploratory data analysis (EDA) using pandas, matplotlib and seaborn libraries

+-Improved customer experience by identifying potential customers across different states, occupation, gender and age groups

+-Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the demands